History of Walter Payton in Timeline

 1987: Induction into The Lincoln Academy of Illinois

-In 1987, Walter Payton was inducted as a laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln by the governor of Illinois.
+In 1987, Walter Payton was inducted as a laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln by the governor of Illinois for his achievements in sports.

-On January 10, 1988, Walter Payton's career ended with a loss to the Washington Redskins in the divisional round of the playoffs.
-The score was 21-17.
+On January 10, 1988, Walter Payton's career ended with a loss to the Washington Redskins in the divisional round of the playoffs by the score of 21–17.

-In 1988, Walter Payton received the Golden Plate Award of the American Academy of Achievement.
+In 1988, Walter Payton received the Golden Plate Award from the American Academy of Achievement.

-1990: NFL Expansion Team Effort in St. Louis
+1990: NFL Expansion Team Pursuit in St. Louis

-In 1990, Walter Payton sought to bring an NFL expansion team to St. Louis, Missouri, with the goal of becoming the first minority owner in NFL history.
-However, due to internal dissension among the investment group, the NFL awarded franchises to Jacksonville and Charlotte instead.
+In 1990, Walter Payton, along with other investors, sought to bring an NFL expansion team to St. Louis, Missouri.
+Payton wanted to become the first minority owner in NFL history.

 1993: Co-founded Walter Payton Power Equipment

-In 1993, Walter Payton co-founded Walter Payton Power Equipment, a midwest crane and heavy equipment distributor, along with Mike Lanigan of Mi-Jack Products.
+In 1993, Walter Payton, along with Mike Lanigan, co-founded Walter Payton Power Equipment, a midwest crane and heavy equipment distributor.

 In 1994, Walter Payton made an appearance at the World Wrestling Federation's SummerSlam event in the corner of Razor Ramon.